dsccommunity/AuditPolicyDsc/README.md

  * **Name**: The name of the option to configure.

- * **Vaule**: The value to apply to the option.
+ * **Value**: The value to apply to the option.
 This can be either Enabled or Disabled.

 ## Versions